• Skip to primary navigation

 The resources which appear here and at the end of articles provide you with opportunities to further explore the topics we address in our content (these links will launch in new tabs/windows and will load content from other websites).

-05 Use Tools To Pray
+04 Use Tools To Pray

-• Pray for Japan (from OMF missionaries Julian and Karolina Tenzler)
+• Pray for Japan (from OMF Missionaries Julian and Karolina Tenzler)

 • IMB (Southern Baptist Convention): 31 Days of Prayer for the Japanese People

-06 Read Books
+05 Read Books

 Written by a group of Evangelical mission "reflective practitioners" committed to developing effective ways to win Buddhists to Jesus, this book describes some of the best models of mission approaches among Buddhist peoples.